 The college premium is lower in 2013 and 2018 than in 2007 in both more and less developed regions, but only in the most developed region do we observe a monotonic decline.
-This is likely due to disproportionate increases in the supply of college-educated workers in this region, which to some extent reduces the upward pressure on wages of college-educated workers due to increases in demand for more educated workers following the growth of the high-skilled sector.
+This difference is likely due to the disproportionate increases in the supply of college-educated workers in the most developed region that reduce the upward demand pressures on wages of college-educated workers following the growth of the high-skilled sector.
 Meanwhile, the return to cognitive skills increases from 2007 to later years in the more developed region, but weakly declines in the less developed region, consistent with the pattern of development of the high-skilled sector in these two broad regions.

 We also use a supplementary dataset to link our findings with international studies.
-The skill premium in China in the mid 2010s is on average of comparable magnitude to those estimated for OECD countries in general and specifically to Italy, Belgium, and the Nordic countries.
-In the mean time, the skill premium in the most developed region in China (Beijing, Shanghai, Zhejiang, and Guangdong) is comparable to the highest estimates of OECD countries, i.e., those of U.S., U.K., and Germany, which have a more dynamic economy, whereas the estimated return for the less developed region in China is much smaller.
+The skill premium in China in the mid-2010s is on average of comparable magnitude to those estimated for OECD countries in general and specifically to Italy, Belgium, and the Nordic countries.
+In the meantime, the skill premium in the most developed region in China (Beijing, Shanghai, Zhejiang, and Guangdong) is comparable to the highest estimates of OECD countries, i.e., those of U.S., U.K., and Germany, which have a more dynamic economy, whereas the estimated return for the less developed region in China is much smaller.
 The cross-country comparison demonstrates China's past success in transitioning towards a market-oriented and skill-based economy.
 The regional disparity within China raises concerns about the unbalanced regional development of the Chinese industries, while at the same time it points to the direction of future improvement.